clemensv/xregistry-viewer/README.md

 ## 🐳 Docker Deployment

-Pre-built Docker images are automatically published to GitHub Container Registry (ghcr.io) on every push to master and for tagged releases.
+Pre-built Docker images are automatically published to GitHub Container Registry (ghcr.io) on every push to main and for tagged releases.
 Images are signed with Sigstore cosign for supply chain security.

 **Pull the latest image:**
 ```bash